 the target element is not the top element, and you're not able to select the target element

-To use this, simply select the radio box adjacent to the Add custom CSS path title and add your CSS code here.
+To use this, simply select the Add custom CSS path option and update (or add) your desired CSS code here.

 If you're having difficulty getting the CSS Path for your element, you can follow these instructions to copy a CSS Path to that element.
 You may need to make some adjustments.

 Open up a Firefox browser and go to the page in your app where you're adding the Experience

 Open up the Developer Tools ( on Mac hit

 cmd + option + I) and click the Select Element icon in the top left corner, which looks like a mouse arrow